osmforcities/osmforcities/README.md

-# Esteva
+# OSM for Cities

-A web platform to monitor OpenStreetMap datasets.
+A web platform to monitor OpenStreetMap datasets at the city level.

 ## Requirements